Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking: Results

 The measured discrepancy between the Markovian model and the data ($2\Updelta \log L_\text{s}$ as defined in Ref.~\cite{Nielsen2021}) is shown in Fig.~\ref{fig:fig4_FBS}(b) using the color of the squares: The grayscale is used to reflect the total discrepancy and a red color signals a model violation, indicating non-Markovian noise at 95\% confidence interval.
 The rows and columns of the inner matrices represent the fiducial operations used for state preparation and measurement respectively.
 For the data with feedback, represented in the right panel of Fig.~\ref{fig:fig4_FBS}(b), a clear decrease in the number of red squares in comparison to the feedback-free result of the left panel is visible.

 To further quantify the reduction of non-Markovian noise, the controller repeats the GST experiment 30 times, spanning a laboratory time of 40 minutes.
 In Fig.~\ref{fig:fig4_FBS}(c), we plot, as a function of the maximum length, the total violation of the model.
 While there is no clear improvement for maximum lengths of 1 and 2, it is evident for longer sequences.
-This is consistent with the expectation that longer circuits are more sensitive to non-Markovian noise~\cite{Nielsen2021}.
+As shown in the Supplementary Material~\cite{supplementary}, feedback allows to significantly decrease the amplitude of non-Markovian noise, identified as frequency fluctuations below the inverse of feedback timescale.
+It complements the previous analysis of gate set tomography data, which is consistent with the expectation that longer circuits are more sensitive to non-Markovian noise~\cite{Nielsen2021}.
+We attribute the residual discrepancy between the model and the data, especially where the $G_{\text{x}}$ germ is used, to larger $|\varepsilon|$ fluctuations not captured by the chosen initial prior distribution $\mathcal{P}_0(\varepsilon)$.
+Further improvements would require a more quantitative analysis of the trade-off between the initially chosen uncertainty, the estimation bandwidth, and the white noise floor of the estimation method (see the Supplemental Material~\cite{supplementary}).

 Regarding gate performance, the GST protocol yields an X\(_{\pi/2} \)-pulse infidelity of \( (2.6\pm0.3)\times 10^{-2} \) and for the Y\(_{\pi/2} \)-pulse \( (1.6\pm0.3)\times 10^{-2} \), both with and without feedback.
 These values are two orders of magnitude larger than those reported by RB, which further suggests the dominant role of coherent noise, to which RB is less sensitive~\cite{Sanders2015}.
 In summary, the decrease in Markovian model violation for longer GST sequences indicates that the FBS feedback protocol mitigates a significant portion of non-Markovian noise.